Comparison

 Specify the required parameters:

-- Groups: territories for which attribute values are calculated.
+- Groups: territories or visualization elements for which attribute values are calculated.

 - Comparison Attributes: values displayed in the widget: